steffenlarson/WorkBook/src/reflections/wk6/01-Day.md

 ## What are some drawbacks to Component based architecture?

 The main drawback to using the component based arcitecture is that overusing the principles can lead to a bloated or polluted view on the website.
 Meaning that the over inclusion or implementation of the component based arcitecture can make things cluttered for unnecesary reasons.
+It can also lead to readability issues in the code.

 ## Afternoon Project Link: